 No. Requirement Description CRQ6 Data Storage & Preservation Ability to deposit (over long-term) the data and metadata or other supplementary data and methods according to specified policies, and make them accessible on request.
-SRQ15 Physical access control Identity control of the access to the physical infrastructure SRQ12 Secure storage Secure storage of data, especially sensitive data CLRQ15 Data Transmission Ability to transfer data over communication channel using specified network protocols.
-PRQ35 Data backup Ability to backup datasets according to specified policies SRQ6 Use log Logs of the system usage for auditing and legal compliance PRQ31 Accounting Accounting services for data and services provider e-RI Data access EURO-ARGO All ARGO data are publicly accessible.
+SRQ15 Physical access control Identity control of the access to the physical infrastructure SRQ12 SRQ12 Secure storage Secure storage of data, especially sensitive data CLRQ15 Data Transmission Ability to transfer data over communication channel using specified network protocols.
+PRQ35 Da Data backup Ability to backup datasets according to specified policies SRQ6 Use log Logs of the system usage for auditing and legal compliance PRQ31 Accounting Accounting services for data and services provider e-RI Data access EURO-ARGO All ARGO data are publicly accessible.
 There is no restriction on the use of published data.
 No login is required.
-ELIXIR Open access is provided to all publicly available data; and secure controlled access is provided to sensitive personal data.
-No login is required to access the publicly available data.